 Complete assignments or review events as directed by ROS.

 Review and analyze ERCOT Region response to frequency disturbance events utilizing data prepared by ERCOT or designee.
-This data summarizes Governor response, ERCOT deployments, response to ERCOT deployments, and Resource performance.deficiencies
+This data summarizes Governor response, ERCOT deployments, response to ERCOT deployments, and Resource performance.

+Provide feedback to DWG when there may be deficiencies gaps in generator modeling for stability issues.

-Perform analysis for system events (of 450 MW or greater.
+Perform analysis for system events that are determined by ERCOT to be a Frequency Measurable Event (FME) or as deemed necessary by the PDCWG.of 450 MW or greater.

 Perform analysis for system events of +/- 0.1 Hz or greater.